CG Spectrum Review: Online Learning For A Career In Movies & Video Games

 The ideal fields to study with CG Spectrum are:

 You’ll find courses on all the major industry software including Maya, Unreal/Unity, Houdini, ZBrush and Photoshop(among other programs).

-But if you want to pick up a well-rounded approach to concept art & CG art with the goal of landing a job working on games & movies then CG Spectrum is the best online education you can get.
+But if you are not as skilled yet and if you want a well-rounded approach to learning concept art/CG art with the goal of landing a job working on games & movies, then CG Spectrum is the best online education you can get by far.